alexcarpenter/alexcarpenter-11ty/src/posts/2018-09-10-lazyload-images.md

 In this screencast, I demonstrate how you can start lazyloading images with the feature rich JavaScript plugin [lazysizes](https://github.com/aFarkas/lazysizes).

 > lazysizes is a fast (jank-free), SEO-friendly and self-initializing lazyloader for images (including responsive images picture/srcset), iframes, scripts/widgets and much more.
 It also prioritizes resources by differentiating between crucial in view and near view elements to make perceived performance even faster.

-If you enjoyed this screencast, consider subscribing to my [YouTube channel](https://www.youtube.com/channel/UC2jJoQlzvLPvnYfowAEVaOg).